sogua1980/cis342/README.md

     - `backtrace`/`bt`,`where`
     - `up`,`down`,`frame #`
         - **context**

 <!--

 Exercise
 ---

-- Debug the following program with gdb.
+- Use gdb to debug the following program.
 Set a breakpoint at `fact` function and examine the stack using `backtrace` during the execution of the program.
-Find the bug and describe it in BB.
+Find and describe the bug in BB.

 ```c
 #include <stdio.h>